robillersomeone/survey_of_distributions/README.md

 power-law probability distribution.

-used all over the place.
+used all over the place 80% of the time

 **in relation to gamma** the log of a pareto distribution divided by the minimum `x sub m` is an exponential distribution (a specific parameterization of the gamma)

+check out relationship to gumbel

 <img src="./imgs/pareto_distribution.png" height="300px" width="400px">